Effective LQG-inspired dynamics of a thin shell and the fate of a collapsing star: Hamiltonian formulation of the second Israel junction condition

 To complete the computation and integrate properly along the $r$ direction, we need to express the delta function in terms of the areal radius $r$.
 To this end, we must find the normalized spacelike $4$-vector orthogonal to $u^\mu$ and perpendicular to the $2$-dimensional spacelike hypersurface describing the shell location, which provides the proper distance $\dd \chi$.
 These conditions can be written mathematically as follows:

 The last condition ensures that the $4$-vector has no components along the tangential directions to the shell.
 A direct computation leads to

-It is easy to verify that $\dd \chi $ gives the proper radial distance in the shell rest frame.
+It is easy to verify that $\dd \chi $ gives the proper radial distance in the shell comoving frame.
 Given the displacement vector $\chi^\mu \dd \chi$ along the direction individuated by $\chi^\mu$, we have

-where $\dd s^2$ is the squared radial proper distance in the shell comoving frame.
+where $\dd s^2$ is the squared radial proper distance in the shell comoving frame, since $h_{\mu\nu}$ is the projection of the metric in the submanifold orthogonal to shell $4$-velocity.
 In the last step, we used the first of \eqref{chisei}.
 The previous computation formally holds for both the interior and exterior regions.

-Now, to express the Dirac delta in terms of the coordinate $r$, we need the transformation law between the two charts $\{r, t, \theta, \phi\}$ and $\{\tau, \chi, \theta, \phi\}$.
+Now, to express the Dirac delta in terms of the coordinate $r$, we need the transformation law between the two charts $\{t, r, \theta, \phi\}$ and $\{\tau, \chi, \theta, \phi\}$.
 It is given by

 where the $\pm$ label is omitted for brevity, but this transformation is in general different between the interior and exterior.